-From Exploration, Installation, and through the Full and Sustained Implementation of the Standards, this one-stop shop provides no-cost resources to schools and districts in Minnesota.
+This easy-to-use, “one-stop shop” assists districts and schools at all stages of their implementation of the English Language Arts (ELA) Standards.
+It provides no-cost resources to schools and districts in Minnesota to support administrators, teachers, and others to prepare all students for the needs of the contemporary workplace or for the rigors of a college education.
 The tools were developed or reviewed by Minnesota Department of Education (MDE) staff to ensure coherence in practice and quality.

 Common Core State Standards and Diverse Urban Students: Using Multi-Tiered Systems of Support(http://www.cgcs.org/cms/lib/DC00001581/Centricity/Domain/87/77--Achievement%20Task%20Force--RTI%20White%20Paper-Final.pdf).
 This white paper from Council of the Great City Schools’ (CGCS) provides an overview of the Common Core State Standards (CCSS) for district and school administrators as well as for the general public.

 It discusses how the simultaneous integration and implementation of Multi-tiered Systems of Support (MTSS) and Universal Design for Learning (UDL) with the implementation of the English Language Arts (ELA) Standards (referred to as the Common Core State Standards in the paper) may benefit all students.
 Although the paper’s title suggests that the standards were designed for large urban districts and schools, CCSS have relevance for all districts, schools, staff, parents, and students in Minnesota.